Below are the answers to some frequently asked questions.

 Additional information and next steps

-– Prizes will be awarded in the HDR Student presentation streams and for ePosters
+– Prizes will be awarded for both the oral abstract presentations and ePosters

 – Participants will be advised of the outcome of their submission in November 2021